 Bruce McColl was born in Waterford, Michigan in 1966.
 An ice hockey player in his youth, he attended Cranbrook School and received his BA from Brown University in 1988, while competing on the varsity level for both schools.
 After playing professional ice hockey in Gotland, Sweden, Bruce retired from his life on the ice.
 In 1994, Bruce was awarded an MFA in painting from Wayne State University where he studied with noted painter Robert Wilbert.
 Following his graduate studies, Bruce was an instructor of fine art at Tabor Academy, MA, and an instructor of art and art history at Bristol Community College in Fall River, MA.
-In 2005, Bruce McColl was appointed the Director of the Currier Museum Art Center.
-A recent graduate of the National Guild's Community Arts Education Leadership Institute, today Bruce is Director of Art Education at the Currier Museum of Art and Art Center, overseeing educational programs that engage and inspire over 8,000 students each year.
+In 2005, Bruce was appointed the Director of the Currier Museum Art Center.
+A recent graduate of the National Guild's Community Arts Education Leadership Institute, today he is Director of Art Education at the Currier Museum of Art where he leads a talented team of educators who engage and inspire over 8,500 school aged students each year.